PlayStation 2 Architecture

 Anti-Piracy and Homebrew

-This section was particularly concerning for game studios, since this console used a very affordable format disc to store games and was at extreme risk of being pirated.
+This area was particularly concerning for game studios, since this console used a very affordable disc format to distribute games.
+Thus, the risk of piracy was high.

 Image